ucam-smt/demo-files/Docs.dox/Tutorial.990.appendices.md

     44 #X 16 #X ||| #1 7 #2 8 ||| X ||| -2.079 -0.693 -1.290 -1.386 1
     44 #X 16 #X ||| #1 7 #2 ||| X ||| -2.055 -0.693 -0.322 0  1
     ...
+\endcode

 On the source-language side, each non-terminal is marked with '#', followed by its symbol.
-E.g., #X is a non-terminal with the symbol X. On the target-language side, each non-terminal is also marked with '#' but uses an integer to indicate the index of the corresponding non-terminal in the source-language side.
+E.g., '\#X' is a non-terminal with the symbol X. On the target-language side, each non-terminal is also marked with '#' but uses an integer to indicate the index of the corresponding non-terminal in the source-language side.
 E.g., in the last rule of the above example, #2 is a non-terminal on the target-language side.
 It is aligned with the second non-terminal on the source-language side and shares the symbol X with its counterpart.

 It is not difficult to transform a NiuTrans-style grammar file into a HiFST-style grammar file.
 For this example, we have (the same result again)

+\code
    ...
    X 44_4_902_7631_2213 3_1331_2242 -3 0.693 1.386 0 0 -1
    X 44_4_902 3_1331 -2 -0.693 0 0 0 -1
    X 44_4 3 -1 -0.693 0 0 0 -1
    ...
    X 44_X_16 X_7 -1 2.476 0.693 0 0 -1
    X 44_X1_16_X2 X1_7_X2_8 -2 2.079 0.693 1.290 1.386 -1
    X 44_X1_16_X2 X1_7_X2 -1 2.055 0.693 0.322 0 -1
    ...
+\endcode

 \section grammarpruning Translation Grammar Pruning

 Once the grammar is obtained, one may consider to prune it for a more compact model as well as a more efficient decoding process.
 Note that grammar pruning is widely used in SMT systems.
 This is especially important for some large-scale translation tasks, e.g., training a Chinese-English SMT system on millions of sentence pairs.
 Without appropriate pruning, the translation speed might be unacceptable in some cases.
 Here we present a few tips on grammar pruning for better use of HiFST.

-[1].
-For the source-language of each phrase/rule, we can keep the top-n target-sides in terms of (source-to-target) translation probability.
+1. For the source-language of each phrase/rule, we can keep the top-n target-sides in terms of (source-to-target) translation probability.
 This method is adopted in most open source systems by default.
 Generally setting n = 10~30 is enough for most tasks.

-[2].
-We can prune away low frequency phrases/rules.
+2. We can prune away low frequency phrases/rules.
 For example, there is generally much noise in hierarchical phrase translation rules that occur once in the training data.
 So it is relatively "safe" to discard this type of rule.

-[3].
-Also, we can only keep hierarchical phrase rules that are extracted on a good-quality portion of the parallel corpus, that is, we still obtain phrasal translations from the whole corpus but extract hierarchical phrase rules from a smaller set of sentences.
+3. Also, we can only keep hierarchical phrase rules that are extracted on a good-quality portion of the parallel corpus, that is, we still obtain phrasal translations from the whole corpus but extract hierarchical phrase rules from a smaller set of sentences.

-[4].
-Another method is to filter rules according to rule patterns.
+4. Another method is to filter rules according to rule patterns.
 For example, both rule patterns "X -> X w, X w" and  "X -> w X, w X" explain monotonic translation phenomena (where X is a variable and w is a sequence of words).
 In this case, we can throw away one of this patterns because they are actually doing the same thing.

-[5].
-In addition to rule filtering, we can also write the grammar to another form for more efficient decoding.
+5. In addition to rule filtering, we can also write the grammar to another form for more efficient decoding.
 For example, we can transform an SCFG to a sallow grammar which avoids unlimited nested structures and makes the decoding much faster.
 Please see next section for more discussion on shallow grammars.

-The reader can refer to \ref Iglesias2009 for more methods for grammar pruning.
+The reader can refer to \ref Iglesias2009b for more methods for grammar pruning.